Raphhh/trex/README.md

     $result = $foo->concat('b');
     echo $result; //ab

-    //if we call the method with another argument, this is another cache
+    //if we call the method with another argument, this is another cache.
     $result = $foo->concat('c'); // A lot of things...
     echo $result; //ac

-    //but first cache is still pending
+    //but first cache is still pending.
     $result = $foo->concat('b');
     echo $result; //ab